raspberrypilearning/friend-frame/en/step_9.md

 - Power up both devices.
 The RGB LEDs should blink blue when connected to WiFi.

-- Post the message ("frame-b") to your topic.
+- Post the message ("rajib") to your topic.
 Your RGB LED should turn green.

-- Post the message ("frame-a") to your topic.
+- Post the message ("alice") to your topic.
 Your **friend's** RGB LED should turn green.

 --- /task ---